JIASONGLIU36/ML8900-Group-8/README.md

 # ML8900-Group-8

 Only the code and a sample dataset is provided here, The weights will be provided when we submit the finished models.

+Please use python 3.8.x version for running the code.
+Run `pip install requirement.txt` for installing required packages